onlynight/LSearchView/README.md

 LSearchView
 ===========

 This is an Android L design search view.
+It support reveal animation,